Sheridan Nurseries: History

-Recent years
+21st century

 As of 2010 three of Herman Stensson's grandchildren were senior managers in the company.

 The company had more than 375 ha of land, including 60 ha of container growing.

 The company had about 280 full-time employees, rising to around 1,000 in early April.
 It was suffering from difficulty finding workers for the farms, where conditions in the Ontario summer can be extremely hot and humid.

 About 100 workers from Mexico and Jamaica were being employed on the farms each year.

 By 2012 the company was the largest garden center retailer and grower in Canada.
 That year Sheridan Nurseries won the International Grower of the Year award from the International Association of Horticultural Producers.

 The company celebrated its 100th anniversary in 2013.

 In May 2013 the company said it would donate 1,000 plants to communities in the Greater Toronto Area that had a severe need for green space or plants, and was asking the public to suggest areas to be considered.

 As of 2014 the company had nine garden centers in Mississauga, Georgetown.
 Toronto, Unionville, North York, Whitby, Scarborough and Kitchener-Waterloo.